Chart Color Schemes

 The educational profile of Bassendean exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational participation is high, with 26.6% currently enrolled in formal education.
-This includes 8.8% in primary, 6.6% in secondary, and 5.3% in tertiary education.
+Learning engagement is high, with 26.6% of the population enrolled in an educational program.
+This includes 8.8% in primary schools, 6.6% in secondary schools, and 5.3% enrolled in tertiary institutions.

 Frequently Asked Questions - Education